HashMapsData2Value/AlgorandFAQ/README.md

 Note that Algorand has an [official FAQ on their website](https://algorand.foundation/faq) and you are encouraged to check it out.
 This FAQ was compiled or written by the mods of the official subreddit on their own initiative.

 **It has not been vetted or endorsed by Algorand Inc. or the Algorand Foundation**.
-You are encouraged to do your own research.
+Do Your Own Research (DYOR)!

 # Topics
 - [Algorand - Overview](https://github.com/HashMapsData2Value/AlgorandFAQ/blob/main/README.md#algorand---overview)